documentationfor yFiles for HTML 3.0.0.1

 IMapper

-The IMapper<K,V> type is used to associate additional information about graph items in layout algorithms.
-IMapper<K,V>s can be converted from native JavaScript Map instances.
+The IMapper<K,V> type is used to associate additional information with graph items in layout algorithms.
+IMapper<K,V> instances can be created from native JavaScript Map instances.

 const layerIndexMap = new Map()